 Remington R1 Double Stack Review: About The Gun

-Remington 1911 has remained relevant 100 years-plus later.
-It has survived years of technological advancements and still shows prowess even today.
-We've had the chance to touch the earlier version, which is okay but not super, like the current model.
+The Remington 1911 has remained relevant even over 100 years later, surviving numerous technological advancements and still showcasing its prowess today.
+We recently had the opportunity to handle an earlier version, which was satisfactory but not exceptional like the current model.

 Is the Remington 1911 R1 Still Being Made?